-Date(s) of Event Declaration Date FEMA Declaration Number Description February 11-21, 2021 February 19, 2021 4586-DR-TX Texas Severe Winter Storms February 11-21, 2021 February 19, 2021 3554-EM-TX Texas Severe Winter Storm counties that are contiguous to a designated county.
+Dat te(s) of Event Declaration Date FEMA Declaration Number Description Feb bruary 11-21, 2021 February 19, 2021 4586-DR-TX Texas Severe Winter Storms Feb bruary 11-21, 2021 February 19, 2021 3554-EM-TX Texas Severe Winter Storm

+The Secretary of Agriculture from the U.S. Department of Agriculture (USDA) is authorized to designate counties as disaster areas to make emergency loans to producers suffering losses in those counties and in counties that are contiguous to a designated county.
 Between 2017 and 2022, there were no USDA disaster declarations related to winter weather events (USDA FSA 2022).

-The Secretary of Agriculture from the U.S. Department of Agriculture (USDA) is authorized to designate counties as disaster areas to make emergency loans to producers suffering losses in those counties and in